Skip to content

 [paste document]

 Want practical examples to copy and use?
-Check out my 50 tested prompts for ChatGPT—they work on any LLM.
-Looking for the right AI to apply these techniques to?
-My comparison of ChatGPT, Claude, and Gemini will help you choose.
-And if you’re coding with AI, Cursor uses prompting in the context of your entire codebase.
+Check out my 50 tested prompts for ChatGPT — they work on any LLM.
+And if you’re coding with AI, Cursor takes prompting to the next level by integrating your full project context.

 You might also like